Digital-Humanities-Quarterly/DHQ-similar-papers/README.md

 ## Reproduction

-To reproduce the setup and run the scripts, use the following commands:
+To reproduce the recommendations on your own machine (not recommended for production), please use the following
+commands:

 ```bash
 # clone the repository and navigate into the directory